buildingSMART/IFC4.3.x-development/docs/templates/Product Type Shape/Product Type Geometric Representation/Type Axis Geometry/README.md

 If an element type is defined parametrically (such as a flow segment type defining common material profile but no particular length or path), then no representations shall be asserted at the type.

-> NOTE&nbsp; The product representations are defined as representation maps (at the level of the supertype _IfcTypeProduct_, which get assigned by an element occurrence instance through the _IfcShapeRepresentation.Item[1]_ being an _IfcMappedItem_.
+> NOTE  The product representations are defined as representation maps (at the level of the supertype _IfcTypeProduct_, which get assigned by an element occurrence instance through the _IfcShapeRepresentation.Item[1]_ being an _IfcMappedItem_.

 ```
 concept {